fohrloop/granite-tools/docs/scoring-key-efforts.md

 .json
 ```

 It's a good idea to fix large negative `log2err` (the score ratios you estimated too high and which should be lowered a bit).
-The score ratios between unigrams and bigrams do not matter too much.

 #### Removing ngrams from scoreratio file
-If the "Q" unigram was selected to be one of the anchor ngrams (included in the score ratio file), you might want to remove it with `scoreratios_modify.py`.
+You can remove any ngram (and all score ratio pairs associated with it) with `scoreratios_modify.py`.
 For example:

 ```
-python granite_tools/scripts/scoreratios_modify.py examples/config.yml data/granite.scoreratios-fixed.yml --remove Q
+python granite_tools/scripts/scoreratios_modify.py examples/config.yml data/granite.scoreratios-fixed.yml --remove SD DF QE
 ```

+The above woud remove all score ratios associated with any of the left side bigrams SD, DF, and QE (and the ones with same `key_indices` on the right hand side).

 #### When to continue to the next step?